Praying for Souls to Be Saved - Is That Biblical?

 John 17:18, 20 As you sent me into the world, I have sent them into the world....
 MY PRAYER is not for them alone.
 I pray also for those who WILL BELIEVE in me through their message.

-•• Jesus was the premier example of prayerfulness in the Bible.
+- •• Jesus was the premier example of prayerfulness in the Bible.
 He was devoted to prayer, even to the point of praying all night (Luke 6:12).

-•• The verse quoted from John 17 makes it very clear that Jesus prayed for souls to be saved.
+•• The verse quoted from John 17 makes it very clear that Jesus prayed for lost souls to be saved.
 He was not fatalistic about it; He did not leave it to chance.
 No, but rather He actively prayed, not only for the soul winners that He trained personally, but also for those unnamed persons who in the future would hear their message and be saved.

-•• I believe that Jesus prayed for souls from an inner motivation that was His very purpose for coming from heaven to earth — “For the Son of Man came to seek and to save what was lost.”
+•• I believe that Jesus prayed for lost souls from an inner motivation that was His very purpose for coming from heaven to earth — “For the Son of Man came to seek and to save what was lost.”
 (Luke 19:10)

-• What this suggests to me is that our prayers for the salvation of souls will be more effective if they are motivated by an inward longing for the lost to be saved.
+- • What this suggests to me is that our prayers for the salvation of souls will be more effective if they are motivated by an inward longing for the lost to be saved.
 Jesus most certainly was stirred by that motive.

 Romans 10:1-2 Brothers, my heart’s desire and PRAYER to God for the Israelites is that they may BE SAVED.
 For I can testify about them that they are zealous for God, but their zeal is not based on knowledge.

-•• Paul’s prayer adds further insight.
+- •• Paul’s prayer adds further insight.
 He prayed specifically, by name (“for the Israelites”), for a target group to be saved.

 • The apostle’s prayer, like that of Jesus, was motivated by a “heart’s desire” for the Israelites’ salvation.
-If you don’t yet have it, ask God to place a prayer “burden” in your heart for specific people’s salvation.
+If you don’t yet have that, ask God to place a prayer “burden” in your heart for specific people’s salvation.
 Then pray diligently for them!

 1 John 5:14-15 This is the confidence we have in approaching God: that if we ask anything according to his will, he hears us.
 And if we know that he hears us — whatever we ask — we know that we have what we asked of him.